shakes76/PatternFlow/recognition/s4561211/README.md

     ----------------------------------------

 #### Data pre-processing
-Obtain the adjacency matrix from the information of Edges and normalize it
+Obtain the adjacency matrix from the information of Edges and normalize by node degree by multiplying adjacency matrix with the inverse degree matrix.

 #### Data splits
 For a semi supervised model, data is split into train, validation and test in the ratio of 20, 20 and 60 respectively.